IAAA-Lab/IAAA-Lab.github.io/_posts/2017-03-28-zaragoza-historica.md

 ---
+title: Zaragoza Histórica
-title: «Zaragoza Histórica»: Discover Zaragoza history through its cartography
+subtitle: Discover Zaragoza history through its cartography
 layout: post
 ---
 [**«Zaragoza Histórica»**](http://idezar.zaragoza.es/visorHistorico/) is a new tool that allows citizens the **discovery of the historical evolution of the city through its cartography.**